Breakage, we all dread the word when it comes to our natural hair, I do too.

 I hate when my hair breaks especially when I haven’t been giving it the TLC it deserves, knowing better but not doing better?
 That’s aside breakage can be minimized by consistent healthy hair care practices.

 If you have been experiencing massive breakage, well this article is for you.
-I got you covered but first, get to know the difference between breakage and shrinkage here.
+I got you covered but first, get to know the difference between breakage and shed hair here.
 I bet you now know if that hair you call breakage is breakage or shed hair.

 Top causes of hair breakage